Flight-Free-UK/flight_free_uk_website/source/posts/destination-south-of-france.html.markdown

 We’re going to a wedding near Carcassonne, and didn’t want to fly because “Flying burns more oil!” says Lola (age 4).
 It looks like a nice place, so we thought we’d make a holiday of it.

 We’ve taken a fair few flights as a family (we lived in Zambia for two years), but are now trying to do all family holidays by ground travel only.
-So far, we’ve been by train/boat/bike to Denmark, Netherlands, Brussels, Italy, Isle of Man, Scotland (day and night trains) and Spain.
+So far, we’ve been by train/boat/bike to Denmark, Netherlands, Belgium, Italy, Isle of Man, Scotland (day and night trains) and Spain.

 I want the government to actually stop ignoring the climate crisis.
 While I know our personal choices are only a small gesture (especially when flying is often cheaper), it feels better to be practicing what we preach.
 And in many ways it’s a much nicer way to travel.